Nyansapo-AI/Android-Interview-task/TASK.md

 ## Mock API Server

 A mock GraphQL server has been provided to simulate the backend API.
 The server contains data related to educational organizations, schools, camps, and students.
-Detailed instructions for setting up and running the mock server are available in the `README.md` file.
+Detailed instructions for setting up and running the mock server are available in the `README.md` file **[here](README.md)**.

 The mock server provides endpoints for: